 We’ve all heard how important it is to reduce the amount of salt we consume.
 Eating too much salt can increase blood pressure, which puts unnecessary stress on our hearts, arteries, and kidneys.

 The truth is, there are lots of other ways to season your food, too!
-While a good pinch of salt is certainly okay every now and then, here are a few things you can try to reduce the salt in your diet:
+While a good pinch of salt is certainly okay every now and then, here are a five things you can try to reduce the sodium in your diet:

 2. If you do need to buy something prepared or processed, look for low sodium, no salt added, or salt free options.
 Think canned beans, tomato products, stocks and soups, and herb blends.